heraclixus/Fluid-Simulation3D/README.md

     (except the decoder, which has an output channel for each feature).
 - Each individual CNN layer in the processor is immediately followed by a rectified linear unit (ReLU) activation function.
     The Encoder CNN and the Decoder CNNs do not use activations.

+## Hyperparameter Tuning

+The two models (FNO, dlResNet) has the following hyperparameters:
+- FNO:
+    - `modes`: the number of Fourier modes for fft
+    - `width`: the channel size in the spectral convolution layers.
+- dlResNet
+    - `out_channels_lst`: the intermediate channel sizes for the conv3D layers.
+    - `kernel size`: the kernel size of the conv3d layers.
+    - `down_sample`: whether the spatial kernel and strides are used to reduce the spatial dimensions.
+In this case, we perform hyperparameter tuning using the RayTune package with PyTorch.